 Each school district is required to have a Comprehensive Student Progression Plan (CSPP) by s.1008.25 Florida Statutes (FS).
 This document reflects consensus in establishing and implementing the Comprehensive Student Progression Plan.
 Each student's progression from one grade to another is set forth in this document.
-The Florida Standards (FS) and the Next Generation Sunshine State Standards (NGSSS) are the basis for curriculum, instruction, and evaluation of student performance.
-The School Board of Levy County will administer required state assessments in accordance to with Florida Statutes and State Board Rules.
+The Florida Standards (FS) State Academic Standards (formerly Next Generation Sunshine State Standards N.G.S.S.S.), or the Florida Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards are the basis for curriculum, instruction, and evaluation of student performance.
+The School Board of Levy County will administer required state assessments in accordance with Florida Statutes and State Board Rules.
 Each student's parent will be informed at a minimum of four times each year about a student's academic progress.
 This Comprehensive Student Progress Plan shall act as a contract delineating what a student must know and be able to do to be promoted and graduate and what the district will do to help the student meet the requirements for promotion.